camunda-community-hub/camunda-7-helm-profiles/README.md

 ![C7 Architecture & Components](https://raw.githubusercontent.com/camunda-community-hub/camunda-7-helm-profiles/44e176e1be9ed8149270973c235aaa4f119ce9cb/static/c7-components.jpg)

+### Integration
+- The primary method of interacting with the Camunda 7 engine is with the REST Api.
+- Integration with other systems is done using the External Task Client.
+- Integration with user tasks is through the Task Api and using the C7 Client as a abstraction
+- Authorization and Authentication is done through Keycloak securing the Camunda7 Webapps and the REST api.

 ### Components
 - Camunda 7 Engine
 - DMN Engine
 - Spring-Boot (Camunda-Run)
 - Camunda 7 Web Apps (Cockpit, Tasklist, Admin)
+- External Task Client (Java SpringBoot)
 - Prometheus
 - Graphana
 - Keycloak